Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/passcode.md

 ## Disassembly

-We can even verify this by disassembling the challenge.
+We can even see the difference in the disassembled code.

 ```
 pwndbg> disassemble welcome